Each year, collectors eagerly anticipate the arrival of the The Royal Mint’s Annual Set.

 This year, Queen Elizabeth II will celebrate her 95th birthday – making her the first ruling monarch in British history to reach this milestone!

-In celebration of this incredible royal event, a brand new UK £5 coin has JUST been released!
+In celebration of this incredible royal event, a UK £5 coin has been issued!

 Designed by heraldic artist, Timothy Noad, the coin features the Royal Cypher ‘EIIR’ and the quote, “MY HEART AND MY DEVOTION” a nod to part of her 1957 Christmas broadcast, which was the first to be televised.